 When tea becomes ritual, it takes place at the heart of our ability to see greatness in small things. - Muriel Barbery

 As part of our February activity calendar, we are sharing this sweet and simple way to add a warm tea party break into a family walk or hike.
 Making tea together is a wonderful way to help kids learn about the health and wellness benefits of herbs and plants.
 The ritual of drinking tea together helps to create a moment of quiet and warmth to overcome the chill and heighten your enjoyment of time outside together.
 Here’s how:

-Plan a walk/hike that makes sense for your group, given weather, distance and the personalities involved.
+- Plan a walk: Plan an outdoor adventure that makes sense for your group, given weather, distance and the ages of kids involved.

-Activate different senses along the way.
-Take deep sniffs to feel and smell the winter air.
-Feel the winter on your cheeks.
-Look with your eyes what is there and what is missing in winter.
+- Head outside: Head out on your walk and activate different senses along the way.
+Take deep sniffs to smell the cool air.
+Feel the air on your cheeks.
+Look with your eyes and notice how your outdoor space has changed with the changing season.
 Stop and listen to what movement (and stillness!) you can hear.

 Why is this activity great for kids?

 The addition of warm tea into a hike on chilly day activates the sense of touch, taste and temperature—a huge sensory system win!
 Additionally, introducing something new and unique into an activity you do somewhat regularly heightens the investment and excitement for everyone involved.
 Plus, giving kids tools they can use to stay warm in colder weather is a super way to help extend outdoor time while also helping kids develop persistence and grit.

 - Two class formats: take a free online live session any day.
 Or try a free in-person session where and when available.